fgr101/MonthlyPayment/README.md

 **Discount Option**: Users can apply a discount to their payment, with the discount amount configurable through a constant in the code.
 **Clear Screen Functionality:** The program includes a function to clear the console screen for better user experience.

+**Updates:**

+//  0.4
+//* Lines in 'payments.txt' are ADDED, APPENDED ['a'] instead of REWRITTEN ['w+'].
+//* Create txt file with payments entries.
+Payments registry.

+//  0.3
+//* Variables such as SINGLE LESSON PRICE, GROUP LESSON PRICE and DISCOUNT
+//  VALUE can be modified, saved and stored in memory.
+//* General visuals improved.
+//* Main Menu improved.

+//  0.2
+//* Generate receipt.[50%]
+//* Add languages feature.
+Final messages in Spanish, English and Portuguese.
+[100%]
+//* Don't show discount messages and information when there's NO discount applied.
+[100%]

+//  0.1
+//* Basic structure of the program created.
+First options and basic
+//  functionalities developed.

 **File Structure:**

 **main.c:** Contains the main source code for the program, including the main() function and other supporting functions.